 Another possibility is to fit a sum of three exponentials to the (protein-free) plasma data and calculate the clearance from the fitted parameters (Abi-Dargham et al., 1994).

 When the natural logarithm of tracer concentration is plotted against time from bolus infusion, the plot becomes linear in the end phase, as the tracer is eliminated according to the laws of first-order reaction kinetics; linearity should be verified from the plot.
 The slope of the linear part of the plot equals -kel.
 The kel can be estimated e.g. using program paucinf, or with Excel (Zhang et al., 2010)

 Notice that this t1/2 has nothing in common with the physical half-life of positron emitting isotope labels (T1/2), except the name.
-For pharmacokinetic calculations all curves are corrected for decay, so that the curves represent the concentrations of PET ligands, and not concentrations of the radioactive label.
+For pharmacokinetic calculations all curves are corrected for decay, so that the curves represent the concentrations of PET radiopharmaceuticals, and not concentrations of the radioactive label.

 In principle, the maximal concentration of PET tracer in plasma (Cmax) and the time of maximum concentration (Tmax) could be determined from plasma TAC directly, or after fitting a function to plasma TAC.
 However, these parameters would be dependent on the injected dose and the bolus infusion protocol, and thus less useful than kel or t1/2.